 After the end of the last conflict between Poland and the Teutonic Order in 1525, a period of over a hundred years of peace began for Royal Prussia, which was interrupted in the first half of the 17th century by the wars with Sweden.
 During the first invasion of the Swedes to Gdańsk Pomerania, in the years 1626–1629 Chojnice remained on the sidelines of hostilities.
 However, it suffered the effects of the war of 1655–1660.
 In 1655, the town was conquered by the army of King Charles X Gustav.
 During the fighting, the suburbs were burned, and the townspeople were forced to pay contributions and accept Swedish soldiers for housing.
 Polish troops from 1656 attempted to regain the town, which were successful only after a few months.
 At the beginning of 1657, after a three-day siege, the Swedish army entered Chojnice again.
 During the fighting, urban buildings suffered severely, and damage was completed by the plague and a great fire that devastated the town in late 1657.
 The peace in Oliwa concluded in 1660 ended the war, but its effects hampered the town’s development for several decades.
 As a result of hostilities, the buildings, fortifications and population dropped significantly.
 In the 18th century, the defensive walls no longer had any military significance, so they began to be gradually dismantled.

 The defensive circuit was built on a plan similar to an oval with dimensions of about 300 x 300 meters.
 The oldest stone, low walls were about 4 meters high.
 Later, a brick superstructure was made to a height of about 7 to 9 meters.
 The wall thickness was from 1.5 to 2.5 meters.
-On the whole perimeter, they were reinforced with 23 towers, which had various shapes, finials and heights: quadrilateral, hexagonal and round.
-They were connected from the inside of the walls with a wooden guard porch.
+On the whole perimeter, they were reinforced with 23 towers, which had various shapes, finials and heights.
+The towers on a quadrilateral plan dominated, opened from the town side, but also hexagonal and round towers were built.
+They were all connected by curtains topped with a timber porch and a battlement.

 Currently, the longest section of the walls is from the south-west on the streets of Sukienniki, Grobelna and Wałowa to Młyńska.
 The most impressive element of the defense walls is the Człuchów Gate, in which the seat of the Historical and Ethnographic Museum is located.
 The Crow’s Tower, Kurza Stopa Tower, Shoemaker Tower, Church Tower and Prison Tower also survive.